 Quality management systems are widely used to ensure compliance.
 A quality management system is a set of integrated business processes.
-These processes are put into use in an organisation, to deliver quality in the production process, for instance.
+To deliver quality in the production process, organisations use integrated business processes.

 A viable QMS (Quality Management System) should reflect the organisations’ vision, goals and objectives.

 Why do quality leaders seek a viable QMS to ensure compliance?

 Manager are pressured to implement quality management processes.
 Reason being, are the following:

 Today, leaders use technology and systems to improve data analysis.
 They use it to make informed decisions.
 In doing so, ensuring quality in the production process.

 Furthermore, the organisation workforce strive now more than ever, to transform goals and objectives into resources and policies.
 Consequently, the policies help every employee to follow standard operating procedures.